Except when you consider the rules and regulations that go into making sure your company stays compliant.

 As your company looks for new candidates and goes through the hiring process, the HR department must follow various laws and regulations.
 From minimum wage regulations to labor laws, and even overtime restrictions, there’s a lot to keep in mind.

 To not overlook anything regarding who you can and cannot turn away, having a solid hiring process that follows compliance standards is one of the most important functions of an HR compliance strategy.
-It’s crucial that human resources managers balance all staffing needs of their organization while keeping federal regulations and fair treatment front and center.
+It’s crucial that human resources leaders manage all staffing needs of their organization while keeping federal regulations and fair treatment front and center.

 Being sure to align how you recruit, hire, and onboard candidates is vital for setting the tone of the company and the expectations regarding compliance that need to be set.